tnzx-project/tnzx-protocol/papers/visual-stratum/paper.md

 This paper makes four contributions:

 1. **Visual Stratum Protocol.** A steganographic embedding scheme that hides encrypted data in Stratum mining share fields.
 For Bitcoin-style Stratum: nonce low nibbles, extranonce2 preset bytes, and ntime low bytes.
-For Monero Stratum: nonce bytes via ghost shares, plus a TNZX extension field (`ntime`) added by tnzxminer.
+For Monero Stratum: nonce bytes via ghost shares, plus a TNZX extension field (`ntime`) added by vs-miner.
 The entropy-equivalence undetectability argument applies with full strength to the nonce channel; it is weaker for extranonce2 (sequential distribution in standard miners) and inapplicable to the ntime extension field in Monero (which does not exist in standard Monero Stratum).
-See Section 7.2 for the full analysis. *Status: implemented and tested (requires tnzxminer for V2/V3/ghost modes).*
+See Section 7.2 for the full analysis. *Status: implemented and tested (requires vs-miner for V2/V3/ghost modes).*

 2. **Mining Gate.** A novel access control mechanism where communication bandwidth is mathematically bound to active proof-of-work.
 Mining Gate simultaneously provides anti-spam, Sybil resistance, economic sustainability, and censorship resistance. *Status: implemented and tested.*